VIPriors/vipriors-challenges-toolkit/object-detection/data/README.md

-# Object detection challenge datasets
+# VIPriors Object Detection challenge - Data

 The VIPriors object detection challenge uses a subset of the 2017 MS COCO object detection dataset.
 In particular, we use the bounding box annotations.